 Depending on the needs of the firm, the required amount of funds will need to be available at the necessary time.
 Financial planning aids in identifying the most economical sources of funds and guaranteeing that funds will be available when needed.
 For example, to meet day-to-day expenses, and so on.

 3. Defining the capital structure of the business: A business’s capital structure comprises the ratio of total external or internal debt to shareholder capital.
 Financial planning helps a business determine how much funding is needed, find sources of funding, and manage the funds effectively.

 4. Prevent excessive fund generation: Unnecessary excess and deficiency of finances always cost organizations money.
 Preventing the company from raising resources unnecessarily is one of the most important goals of financial planning.
 Excess funds are simply non-productive assets of a company that incur costs but do not produce any income for the company.

-5. Plan and prepare against all risks: The risks and problems associated with the business plan are identified through financial planning.
+5. Plan and prepare against potential risks: The risks and problems associated with the business plan are identified through financial planning.
 Then, counter strategies can then be designed to address these probable difficulties once they have been discovered during the planning stage.
-This guarantees the project’s successful completion and saves the business a ton of cash and time.
+This guarantees the project’s successful completion and could save the business a ton of cash and time.
 Long term investment should also be considered as a way to protect assets against external risk factors.

 Importance of Financial Planning.

 1. Financial planning organizes funds according to the project’s requirements and at the right time.